Support Your Child’s Mental Wellness

 Recognize the comforting rhythm of routine.

+Children find routines reassuring.
+They provide a comforting and predictable rhythm to daily living.
 Give your child an opportunity to become familiar with their new routine before school actually begins.
 Some ideas to incorporate into your child’s routine include getting up at a particular time, getting washed and dressed for school, and eating breakfast.

+Children find routines reassuring.
+They provide a comforting and predictable rhythm to daily living.
 Give your child an opportunity to become familiar with their new routine before school actually begins.
 Some ideas to incorporate into your child’s routine include getting up at a particular time, getting washed and dressed for school, and eating breakfast.

 TIP 2.